AGENTS

 * Support for adding browser-specific fields in manifest.json that apply only to the target browser, like `{chrome:service_worker: "sw.js"}`

-* `extension.config.js` - For advanced users needing access to the compilation process.
+* `extension.config.js` - For advanced use cases where you need access to the compilation process.
 [See configuration docs](/docs/features/extension-configuration).

 * A revamped documentation site (this one!).